 LISTEN TO ME SHARE WHY MOST PEOPLE REACH OUT TO OUR LAW FIRM

 Finally, not everything an employee complains about is protected for retaliation purposes.
 The complaint has to be about a violation of a law, rule, or regulation, or what the employee reasonably believes to be a violation of a law, rule, or regulation.
 If the employee complains about illegal activities and gets fired for same, that is retaliation.

 If the employee complains that the coffee is not good enough in the office and gets fired, that is not actionable retaliation.
 The second example may not be fair, but it is not illegal.
 There is a big difference between unfair and illegal.
 We cannot do anything about unfair, but we can fight and fight hard for you when it’s illegal.

 Employees have rights and are protected from retaliation in the workplace under Federal Law.
-That means that even in “at-will” States like Florida those laws apply protecting employees from wrongful termination in Florida.
-Employer retaliation is punishing an employee for any of their protected activities (discrimination and harassment).
+That means that even in “at-will” States like Florida those laws apply protecting employees from retaliation after taking a legally protected action.
+Your wrongful termination attorney in Florida can help after unlawful retaliatory actions are taken by your employer.
+This includes any negative action punishing an employee for exercising any of their protected activities (fmla leave, whistleblowing, discrimination, and harassment).
 Successful retaliation lawsuits against employers require three connected events.

 Three Keys to Employer Retaliation Cases

 - You’re a victim of discrimination or harassment (Protected Activity)

 Example – You reported harassment or discrimination.

 - Action was taken against you by your employer (Negative Action)